brawer/cadaref-zurich/README.md

 situation.
 Ultimately, however, we settled on looking for certain keywords in the OCRed text; this was both simpler and more reliable.

-3. **Screenshot detection:** Some mutation dossiers of the late 1990s and early 200s contain screenshots of a Microsoft Windows tool.
+3. **Screenshot detection:** Some mutation dossiers of the late 1990s and early 2000s contain printed-out screenshots of a Microsoft Windows database.
 At the time, this tool was used to manage the cadastral register.
 Because these screenshots confuse the symbol recognition, the pipeline detects them.
 The easiest and most reliable way to detect screenshots was to look at the OCRed text.
 The pipeline does not generate special files for detected screenshots, but it notes a list of screenshot pages in the logs.

 4. **Thresholding:** In `workdir/thresholded`, the pipeline stores a thresholded (binarized) version of the rendered image as a tiled,